johnwcowan/r7rs-work/FuturesCowan.md

 any communication resources the future has acquired, and terminate.

 The `dynamic-wind` stack of the new future is empty.

+If the first argument is a future runner, the new future is registered with it.

 `(future `*expr*`)`  [syntax]